szymonlopaciuk/hex-map/README.md

 The project is compatible with Podman, so `podman compose` can be used too.

+One the containers are built and the project is up, navigate to `http://127.0.0.1:8080/` open the app.

 ## Database migrations

 On first run it will be necessary to set up the database and apply migrations: